raindevteam/rain/README.md

 First make sure you have properly installed go on your system (paths set and everything)

 Then simply find the nearest terminal or command prompt and run:

     $ go get github.com/raindevteam/rain

+If you don't plan on using the cli tools then you can 'go get' the packages you wish to use, i.e.

+    $ go get github.com/raindevteam/rain/bot

+Will suffice

 Using the Premade Installations<a name="premade"></a>
 -----------------------------------------------------